0116 4300 272

 A general view of the type of property.
 The propery probably needed the felt on the dormers replacing and the undersheet replacing at the bottom edge of the tiles.
 Instead the owner was persuaded to have the roof completely recovered using the existing sixty year old tiles that may be life expired.

 More missing lead.
+The aluminium tape is a poor substitue for the lead.
 The gaps at the tile edges will make a nice home for birds or wasps.

 The tile is already slipping as it has not been nailed.